SrinithiV/COLOR_CONVERSIONS_OF-IMAGE/README.md

 o	Convert the HSV image back to RGB and display it.

 ### Step4:
-o	Access and print the value of the pixel at coordinates (100, 100).
+o	Access and print the value of the pixel.

-o	Modify the color of the pixel at (200, 200) to white.
+o	Modify the color of the pixel at (300, 300) to white.

 ### Step5:
 o	Resize the original image to half its size and display it.

 ### Step6:
-o	Crop a region of interest (ROI) from the image (e.g., a 100x100 pixel area starting at (50, 50)) and display it.
+o	Crop a region of interest (ROI) from the image (e.g., a 300x300 pixel area starting at (50, 50)) and display it.

 ### Step7:
 o	Flip the original image horizontally and display it.